 Insurance / Student Health Requirements

 Upon entry to the PA Program, every student must have health insurance coverage which meets Barry University requirements, including coverage of occupational exposures.
 Coverage must remain in effect at all times while enrolled in the Program.
 Graduate students taking six or more credits may purchase health insurance through the Barry University Health Plan.
-Students should review the coverage offered by the Barry University Student Health Center (BUSHC) online (https://www.barry.edu/health-services/student-insurance.html), myBarry, or by visiting the BUSHC.
-Students at distant sites may also email Pamela Foster (email@example.com) enrollment forms and inquiries.
+Students should review the coverage offered by the Barry University Student Health Services (BUSHC) online, MyBarry, or by visiting the BUSHC.
+Students at distant sites may also email Pamela Foster (firstname.lastname@example.org) enrollment forms and inquiries.

-Upon entry into the Program, students must provide a copy of their Barry University Health Plan enrollment form or other current insurance card to the Program.
+Prior to matriculation students must provide proof of their Barry University Health Plan enrollment or submit proof of their personal insurance by uploading to the American DataBank (ADB) Immunization Tracking System (ITS) at www.barrypa.com.
 In the event a change of insurance coverage occurs, the student must submit proof of the new plan.
-Students covered by an insurance plan other than the university plan must complete an online waiver.
-Submission of the waiver must be completed through myBarry.
+Students covered by an insurance plan other than the University plan must download an insurance waiver from the ADB portal, upload the completed form along with copy of the insurance card (back and front).
 Failure to submit proof of Barry University Health Plan coverage, or provide the waiver and proof of other insurance, will result in holds on registration and/or withdrawal from all clinical activities, with potential delays in progression through the Program.

-Prior to the first day of new student orientation, each student must provide the Program (through the American Data Bank Immunization Tracking System proof of compliance with Program student health requirements.
+Prior to the first day of new student orientation, each student must provide the Program (through the American Data Bank Immunization Tracking System proof of compliance with Program student health requirements which will include a Statement of Good Health Form included in welcome pack).
 The costs are borne by the student.
-These health requirements are based in part on the CDC Guidelines for Health Care Workers including:
+These health requirements are based in part on the CDC Guidelines for Health Care Workers which may change periodically: